 In 2004 Morrison played an Native American Indian in offbeat western Blueberry, and joined Nick Nolte and Kiwi cinematographer Stuart Dryburgh in The Beautiful Country, in which a Vietnam war child searches for his GI Dad.

-In 2015 Morrison finished shooting on Lee Tamahori's Mahana, the first collaboration between the two since Once Were Warriors.
-Based on the novel Bulibasha by Witi Ihimaera, the film follows the Mahana and Poata families who are constant adversaries in the world of competitive shearing.
+In 2015 Morrison finished shooting Lee Tamahori's Mahana, the first collaboration between the two since Once Were Warriors.
+Based on the novel Bulibasha by Witi Ihimaera, the film follows two families who are longtime adversaries in the world of competitive shearing.
 Morrison plays Tamihana, the head of the Mahana family.
 The film debuted at the Berlin Film Festival in February 2016, with NZ release set following in March.
 Morrison was later nominated for Best Actor at the 2017 Rialto NZ Film Awards.

 Temuera Morrison and Paul Little, From Haka to Hollywood (Auckland: Penguin Books, 2009)